pacebits/.github/profile/README.md

 ## Hi there 👋

 ### Who are we?
-glucn - Founded by team with a history of creating innovative solutions at leading technology firms.
+pacebits - Founded by team with a history of creating innovative solutions at leading technology firms.
 Ex-Amazon.

 ### What do we build?